Andrew Brown (2016) Jurisdictional Representative; Conservation Program Supervisor, East Multnomah Soil & Water Conservation District

 Dick Schubert has previously been JCWC chair and vice-chair.
 He holds a doctorate in Chemistry from Purdue University and has completed a career in pharmaceutical and biotech research and development.
 Outside of JCWC he manages his family philanthropic activities supporting local environmental, educational, civil rights, and human rights causes.

-Samantha Sharka (2018) – Natural Resources Specialist, AKS Engineering and Forestry; Committees: Community Inclusion, Fundraising
+Samantha Sharka (2018) – Board Secretary; Natural Resources Specialist, AKS Engineering and Forestry; Committees: Community Inclusion, Fundraising

 Sam currently works as a Natural Resource Specialist for AKS Engineering and Forestry and has extensive ecological restoration experience.
 A self-described plant nerd, Sam enjoys all things plants including botanic illustration, wildcrafting, and keying them out!